Polygons and PolyhedraQuadrilaterals

 If at least one pair of opposite sides is parallel, we get a Trapezium.

 Quadrilaterals can fall into multiple of these categories.
-We can visualise the hierarchy of different types of quadrilaterals as a Venn diagram:
+We can visualise the hierarchy of different types of quadrilaterals as a A Venn diagram visualises multiple properties or events that overlap.

 To avoid any ambiguity, we usually use just the most specific type.